Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Appendix

-Despite these advances, a critical assumption persists: the full knowledge of all users' innate opinions is available.
-In reality, however, acquiring this information is costly and difficult, possibly requiring extensive surveys or behavioral analysis, as highlighted by recent works \citep{chaitanya24sdp,Neumann+24,cinus25minimizing}.
+Despite these advances, a critical assumption persists: the full knowledge of all agents' innate opinions is available.
+In reality, however, acquiring this information is costly and difficult, possibly requiring extensive surveys or behavioral analysis, as highlighted by recent works \citep{chen2018quantifying,chaitanya24sdp,Neumann+24,cinus25minimizing}.

-\citet{chaitanya24sdp} propose a method to minimize an upper bound on the sum of polarization and disagreement that is valid for any possible users' innate opinions.
+The foundational work of \citet{chen2018quantifying} initiated the study of polarization and disagreement minimization in a more realistic setting by relaxing the assumption of full knowledge of agents’ innate opinions; however, those innate opinions are restricted to binary values. \citet{chaitanya24sdp} proposed a method to minimize an upper bound on the sum of polarization and disagreement that is valid for any possible agents' innate opinions.
 However, the tightness of such an upper bound to the optimum remains unclear.
-Moreover, the proposed method relies on semidefinite programming, which can be computationally expensive. \citet{cinus25minimizing} address a different scenario, where innate opinions for a limited subset of nodes can be queried, to then infer remaining ones.
-However, this approach still relies on the ability to query some innate opinions: in many real-world scenarios, particularly those requiring strong privacy considerations, directly querying a node's innate opinion may be very hard or simply impossible. \citet{Neumann+24} study the estimation of relevant measures under the FJ model, such as node opinions, polarization and disagreement, without having access to the entire network and assuming to know a small number of node opinions.
-In particular, they show how to estimate expressed opinions having access to an oracle for innate opinions at equilibrium, and conversely, how to estimate innate opinions from an oracle for expressed opinions at equilibrium.
+Moreover, the proposed method relies on semidefinite programming, which can be computationally expensive.
+Along similar lines, \citet{cinus25minimizing} considered a setting in which the innate opinions of a limited subset of nodes can be queried in order to infer the remaining ones.
+However, this approach still relies on the ability to query some innate opinions: in many real-world scenarios, particularly those requiring strong privacy considerations, directly querying a node's innate opinion may be very hard or simply impossible. \citet{Neumann+24} studied the estimation of relevant measures under the FJ model, such as node opinions, polarization and disagreement, without having access to the entire network and assuming to know a small number of node opinions.
+In particular, they showed how to estimate expressed opinions at equilibrium having access to an oracle for innate opinions, and conversely, how to estimate innate opinions from an oracle for expressed opinions at equilibrium.
 Their focus is on sublinear-time computability.

-While highlighting the need to drop the assumption of full knowledge of innate opinions, this body of work leaves a significant, unaddressed gap: how to effectively minimize polarization and disagreement in an online setting, where users' innate opinions are unknown and unqueryable and must be learned through sequential observations, after each intervention.
+While highlighting the need to drop the assumption of full knowledge of innate opinions, this body of work leaves a significant, unaddressed gap: how to effectively minimize polarization and disagreement in an online setting, where agents' innate opinions are unknown and unqueryable, and must be learned through sequential observations, after each intervention.
 Our research directly addresses this challenge by introducing a novel framework that bridges opinion dynamics with online learning.